JuliaRandom/RandomNumbers.jl/docs/src/man/bases.md

  0xc0c5a8df4c1b160f  0x8b5269ed6c790e08  0x930b89985ae0c865
 ```

-People will get the same results in their own computers of the above lines, except for the third one.
+People will get the same results in their own computers of the above lines.
 For
 more interfaces and usage examples, please refer to the manual pages of each RNG.